 teaching location: the campus or centre at which teaching takes place.

-teaching period: an academic year is divided into two or three teaching periods.
-When the academic year is divided into two teaching periods (TP) Teaching Period 1 is the first six months of the year and Teaching Period 2 is the second six months of the year.
-Subjects with a census date prior to the 1 July are classified as Teaching Period 1 subjects and subjects with a census date on or after the 1 July are classified as Teaching Period 2 subjects.
+teaching period: refers to the academic calendar year divided into two Teaching Periods (TP).
+Teaching Period 1 is the first six months of the year and Teaching Period 2 is the second six months of the year.
+Subjects with a census date prior to 1 July are classified as Teaching Period 1 subjects and subjects with a census date on or after 1 July are classified as Teaching Period 2 subjects.
 Under the trimester system, Trimesters One and Two are included in Teaching Period 1 and Trimester Three is included in Teaching Period 2.

 TEQSA: The Tertiary Education Quality and Standards Agency (TEQSA) regulates and assures the quality of Australia’s higher education sector.